Thank you for visiting the Yale Radiology & Biomedical Imaging website.

 The first X-rays ever to be created in the United States took place at Yale University in 1898 by physicist Arthur W. Wright.
 Since then, Radiology & Biomedical Imaging at Yale University’s School of Medicine has developed into a pre-eminent academic teaching facility where cutting edge imaging takes place in three main arenas; diagnosis and patient care, image guided therapy and bio-imaging science research.

-- In 2012, Yale School of Medicine ranked 5th overall for NIH funding with Radiology ranking in the top ten.
+- In 2017, Yale School of Medicine ranked 6th overall for NIH funding with Radiology ranking in the top five.

-- Yale-New Haven Hospital (YNHH) is the 5th largest hospital in the United States, and is ranked by U.S. News and World Report as one of the best hospitals in the country.
+- Yale-New Haven Hospital (YNHH) is one of the top ten largest hospitals in the United States, and is ranked by U.S. News and World Report as one of the best hospitals in the country.

 - The Smilow Cancer Hospital at YNHH sees more oncology patients than any other hospital in the State.